 Heulandite is one of the more common zeolite minerals.
-It has a very distinctive crystals, which are usually tabular, are often in a coffin shape, with a wider center, narrower edges, and flat top and bottom.
+It has very distinctive crystals, which are usually tabular, and is often in a coffin shape, with a wider centre, narrower edges, and flat top and bottom.

 The Tambar Springs locale is well known for zeolite specimens.
-An interesting fact on the area, specimens found in there area were thought to be Stilbite, however all “stilbite” from here is in fact Stellerite.
+An interesting fact on the area, specimens found in the area were thought to be Stilbite, however, all “stilbite” from here is in fact Stellerite.

-I acquired this specimen from Peter at Crystal Habit at the August 2016 Carlingford Show.
+I acquired this specimen from Peter at Crystal Habit (now Kristallen) at the August 2016 Carlingford Show.

 Chemical Formula: (Ca,Na)2-3Al3(Al,Si)2Si13O36 · 12H2O (general)

 Colour: White, colourless, beige, brown, pink, and gray

 Hardness: 3.5 – 4